zulip/zulip/templates/zerver/api/rest-error-handling.md

 # Error Handling

 Zulip's API will always return a JSON format response.
-Like any good API, the HTTP status code indicates whether the request was successful (200 = success, 40x = user error, 50x = server error).
+The HTTP status code indicates whether the request was successful (200 = success, 40x = user error, 50x = server error).
 Every response will contain at least two keys: `msg` (a human-readable error message) and `result`, which will be either `error` or `success` (this is